Jičín

 Jičín (/cs/; Jitschin or Gitschin) is a town in the Hradec Králové Region of the Czech Republic.
 It has about 16,000 inhabitants.
+The town is located in the Jičín Uplands on the Cidlina River.

+Jičín's history is connected with Albrecht von Wallenstein who had rebuilt the town, and many sights bear his name.
 The historic town centre is well preserved and is protected as an urban monument reservation.

-The town's history is connected with Albrecht von Wallenstein who had rebuilt the town, and many sights bear his name.
+The town is connected with the fairy tale character Rumcajs and hosts a fairy tale-themed festival every year.

 Administrative division

 Jičín consists of 12 municipal parts (in brackets population according to the 2021 census):